Nakshatra-Gupta1402/Churn-Price-Prediction/README.md

     The dataset has a mix of categorical (object), integer (int64), and floating-point (float64) data types.

-Potential Issues:

-    The TotalCharges column is of type object and might need conversion to float for numerical analysis.

-Next, I'll review your Jupyter notebook to gather details about the preprocessing, model training, and evaluation steps. ​

 ​

 The Jupyter notebook contains the following key steps: